 What to Do About It

 Fortunately, there are many things we can do to address prolonged feelings of emptiness that inhibit our quality of life.
 Here are some practices and mindset shifts:

 - stop ignoring the feeling of emptiness and acknowledge it, giving ourselves grace and not judging ourselves harshly for feeling that way, instead allowing the feelings to flow through us and then letting go

 - resolve to identify and address the root causes of our pain and anxiety, since avoiding them only brings a temporary reprieve and ends up harming our emotional well-being over time

 - notice when we feel empty and what we’re doing and with whom, so we can avoid these emptiness triggers

-- reframe our mindset toward the feeling of emptiness from a sense of dread that we’re flawed to a helpful signal that there’s something in our life that needs attention
+- reframe our mindset from a sense of dread that we’re flawed to a helpful signal that there’s something in our life that needs attention

 - figure out what self-care practices work best for us and double down on those